upsetjs/upsetjs.github.io/next/integrations/tableau/README.md

 - a Tableau instance run via: `& 'C:\Program Files\Tableau\Tableau 2020.1\bin\tableau.exe' --remote-debugging-port=8696`
 - Chrome 79 for debugging see https://tableau.github.io/extensions-api/docs/trex_debugging.html

 alternatively one can append `#mock` to use mock data to test the extension in the web browser.
-It is based on a dump of the simpsons dashboard.
+It is based on a dump of the Game of Thrones dashboard.

 ```sh
 npm i -g yarn